H.R. 5915: K2 Veterans Total Coverage Act of 2025

 Who benefits from H.R.
 5915?

-Veterans with any cancer, any liver disease, any kidney disease, any respiratory disease, or any cardiovascular disease would benefit from explicit inclusion in the bill's 15-condition list.
-The use of 'any' broadens coverage beyond a narrow diagnosis-by-diagnosis approach.
+Veterans facing any cancer, any liver disease, any kidney disease, any lung disease, or any heart disease would be explicitly covered.
+The 'any' language pulls in the full range of these illnesses rather than a narrow diagnosis-by-diagnosis list.

 Families of eligible K2 veterans